AgapePress/pilgrims-progress/eng/chapter-05.md

 CHR.
 Had you no talk with him before you came out?

 FAITH.
 I met him once in the streets, but he looked away toward the other side, as one ashamed of what he had done; so I spake not to him.

+CHR.
+Well, at my first setting out I had hopes of that man; but now I fear he will perish in the overthrow of the city.

+FAITH.
+These are my fears of him, too; but who can hinder that which will be?

+CHR.
+Well, neighbor Faithful, said Christian, let us leave him, and talk of things that more immediately concern ourselves.
+Tell me now what you have met with in the way as you came; for I know you have met with some things, or else it may be writ for a wonder.

+FAITH.
+I escaped the slough that I perceived you fell into, and got up to the gate without that danger; only I met with one whose name was Wanton, who had like to have done me mischief.

+CHR.
+It was well you escaped her net: Joseph was hard put to it by her, and he escaped as you did; but it had like to have cost him his life.
+But what did she do to you?

+FAITH.
+You cannot think (but that you know something) what a flattering tongue she had; she lay at me hard to turn aside with her, promising me all manner of content.

+CHR.
+Did you meet with no other assault as you came?

+FAITH.
+When I came to the foot of the hill called Difficulty, I met with a very aged man, who asked me what I was, and whither bound.
+I told him that I was a pilgrim, going to the Celestial City.
+Then said the old man, Thou lookest like an honest fellow; wilt thou be content to dwell with me for the wages that I shall give thee?
+Then I asked his name, and where he dwelt.
+He said his name was Adam the First, and that he dwelt in the town of Deceit.
+I asked him then what was his work, and what the wages that he would give.
+He told me that his work was *many delights;* and his wages, that I should be his heir at last.
+I further asked him, what house he kept, and what other servants he had.
+So he told me that his house was maintained with all the dainties of the world, and that he had many servants.
+Then I asked, how long time he would have me live with him; and he told me, as long as he lived himself.